 What are ‘client assets’?

 Financial services customers need to feel safe entrusting their assets to regulated financial services businesses.
-This includes knowing that, if a regulated business fails, client assets can be readily segregated from assets owned by the firm and be promptly returned to customers.
+This includes knowing that, if a regulated business fails, client assets can be readily segregated from the firm's assets and promptly returned to customers.
 For this reason, the Financial Conduct Authority (FCA) has made dedicated rules to protect client assets held by regulated firms.

 Protecting client assets can be a complex area requiring your business to establish robust procedures and undertake regular oversight and monitoring.
 Harper James’ financial services solicitors are available to provide advice and support for regulated firms (both large and small) on establishing effective protection for your client assets and complying with your regulatory obligations.

 All regulated firms holding client assets must comply with FCA rules designed to protect these assets.
-There are different requirements for firms depending on the business which you do and the amount of client assets which you hold.
+There are different requirements for firms depending on the business they conduct and the amount of client assets they hold.

 FCA rules aim to ensure that client assets can be easily segregated from assets belonging to your firm.
-This facilitates those assets being quickly and accurately reunited with customers if your firm fails.
+This facilitates the quick and accurate reunification of those assets with customers if your firm fails.

 FCA Principle for Business 10 requires a regulated firm to arrange adequate protection for clients' assets when it is responsible for them.
 Underpinning this high-level Principle is a complex set of FCA Handbook rules set out in the Client Assets Sourcebook (CASS).

-CASS has 14 chapters setting out detailed technical requirements for firms undertaking different business activities and holding different types of client assets.
+CASS has 14 chapters that set out detailed technical requirements for firms undertaking various business activities and holding different types of client assets.

 Which financial activities attract CASS obligations?